Top Quark Physics at the Tevatron: Sources of Systematic Uncertainty

-Most all of the Monte Carlo samples employed in the analyses described here are based on leading order theory calculations.
+Most of the Monte Carlo samples employed in the analyses described here are based on leading order theory calculations.
 The inclusion of higher order corrections affect the predicted production cross section for the various background processes.
 These effects are accounted for in the analysis either by normalizing the Monte Carlo yields to next-to-leading order calculations, or by normalizing to the data itself.
 Some residual higher-order effects still remain.
-Most importantly is the $W+hf$ fraction of the $W+\mrm{jets}$ background.
+Most importantly is the $W+hf$ fraction of the \Wpjets\ background.
 The fraction is taken from the \alpgen\ generator, but scaled to the heavy flavor fraction measured in the $W+1$~jet sample.
 There is a large uncertainty associated with extrapolating that measured fraction to the $W+\geq 2$~jets regions used in the \ttbar\ analyses.
 The uncertainty is evaluated by comparing the measured heavy flavor fraction derived using different methodologies as well as comparing the result derived using the $W+1$~jet sample to that derived using the $W+2$~jet for the $ljt$ channel.
 The differences are assigned as systematic uncertainties and propagated to the predicted number of $W+hf$ events contributing to the final background.

 The electron and muon identification efficiencies, the relevant trigger efficiencies, and the $b$-quark jet identification efficiencies all have associated statistical and systematic uncertainties.
-These uncertainties are propagated through each of the affected background processes by varying each in turn by $\pm 1\sigma$.
+These uncertainties are propagated through each of the affected background processes by varying each in turn within their uncertainties.
 These variations result in uncertainties on the number of contributing events for the affected background processes.
-For those efficiencies that have a kinematic dependence, their effect on resulting kinematic distributions is also evaluated by re-weighting the affected distributions using parameterizations that bracket the $\pm 1\sigma$ variations of the relevant kinematic dependencies.
+For those efficiencies that have a kinematic dependence, their effect on resulting kinematic distributions is also evaluated by re-weighting the affected distributions using parameterizations that bracket the uncertainties of the relevant kinematic dependencies.

-The uncertainty on the jet energy scale is propagated by varying the parameterized jet energy corrections by $\pm 1\sigma$ and re-evaluating the predicted number of background events and the resulting kinematic distributions.
+The uncertainty on the jet energy scale is propagated by varying the parameterized jet energy corrections within its uncertainty and re-evaluating the predicted number of background events and the resulting kinematic distributions.
 This uncertainty affects all the background processes.

 The total uncertainty on the predicted background events is the quadrature sum of these various sources.
 When a particular source of uncertainty affects multiple background sources, the resulting correlation is accounted for by adding the resulting uncertainties linearly and then adding the resultant sub-total quadratically with the rest of the systematic uncertainties.